Progress towards (substantial) progress

 The statement language was largely balanced in reflecting the committee’s outlook, although did signal tapering could begin later this year.
 It highlighted the continued improvement in economic conditions due to progress on vaccinations, but noted risks to the outlook still remain, largely reflecting the rise in cases over the past few weeks in unvaccinated communities.
 Moreover, while recent inflation readings have far exceeded expectations, the committee still cites these higher prints as being driven by transitory factors like supply-chain bottlenecks impacting car prices and higher energy and commodity costs.

 Perhaps the most notable change pertained to the language around asset purchases, and the degree to which “substantial further progress” has been achieved to warrant a reduction in its current pace of accommodation.
-The committee stated that, since December—when the Fed committed to its current pace of $120bn/mo. in QE—the economy “has made progress” towards its goals, falling short of citing ‘substantial’.
+The committee stated that, since December—when the Federal Reserve (Fed) committed to its current pace of USD 120billion / month. in quantitative easing (QE)—the economy “has made progress” towards its goals, falling short of citing ‘substantial’.
 We view this as a meaningful shift in the Fed’s communication and now believe the Fed will announce its tapering plan at its September meeting, and begin to taper the pace of its purchases in December.

-While Chairman Powell’s comments during the press conference did not expand on the exact timing, pace and composition of tapering, he did mention that a reduction in the pace of MBS purchases prior to reducing Treasury purchases as highly unlikely.
+While Fed Chairman Jerome Powell’s comments during the press conference did not expand on the exact timing, pace and composition of tapering, he did mention that a reduction in the pace of mortgage-backed securities (MBS) purchases prior to reducing Treasury purchases as highly unlikely.
 However, a more aggressive reduction in MBS purchases when tapering begins may be appropriate.
 It should be emphasized that while the Fed believes its current stance is appropriate in balancing risks to the outlook, it’s clear the committee recognizes a growing list of reasons as to why the pace of accommodation should be reduced in the quarters ahead:

 - home prices have risen substantially year-over-year aided by low mortgage rates and low inventory;